A2R-Lab/tinympc-crazyflie/apps/controller_tinympc_eigen/README.md

 2. Adapted for new firmware build system and structure
 3. Maintained compatibility with TinyMPC-ADMM library
 4. Added proper includes for new firmware API (`stabilizer_types.h`)
+5. Added code generation to generate a custom TinyMPC solver for the Crazyflie
+6. Added APIs to interface with TinyMPC library

 ## Build Instructions

+### Code Generation

 1. Navigate to this directory
+2. Run `make codegen` to generate the solver.

+### Building the Firmware

-2. Run `make` to build the controller
+1. Run `make controller` to build the controller
-3. Flash the resulting firmware to your Crazyflie
+2. Flash the resulting firmware to your Crazyflie

 ## Configuration